 Most people don’t like annual fees

-The data is clear that most people want a cash back card with no annual fee that they can use broadly.
-If you’re only going to use one, then I’d vote for a card like the Wells Fargo Active Cash, Citi Double Cash or the PayPal Cashback Mastercard.
-If you’re willing to put up with some restrictions, such as redeeming into a separate account held with a particular financial institution, then the Fidelity® Rewards Visa Signature® Credit Card, the TD Double UpSM Credit Card and the SoFi Credit Card fit the bill, too.
+If you’re only going to use one card over the long haul, then I’d vote for a card like the Wells Fargo Active Cash, Citi Double Cash or the PayPal Cashback Mastercard.
+If you’re willing to put up with some restrictions, such as redeeming into a separate account held with a particular financial institution, then the Fidelity® Rewards Visa Signature® Credit Card, the TD Double Up℠ Credit Card and the SoFi Credit Card fit the bill, too.

 The bottom line

-Whether it’s the card you pull out for every purchase or a baseline that you mix and match with other cards that emphasize specific bonus categories, there’s a good place for a no-annual-fee 2 percent cash back card in every credit card strategy.
+Whether it’s the card you pull out for every purchase or part of a mix-and-match strategy, there’s a good place for a no-annual-fee 2 percent cash back card in every wallet.

 Have a question about credit cards?
 E-mail me at email@example.com and I’d be happy to help.